Devon-McGrath-github/dorodoro/README.md

 # DoroDoro Timer

+Give it a try: [Dorotimer](https://dorotimer.co/)

-Project is a simple Pomodoro Technique Timer, a focus/study technique I use frequently.
+The Project is a simple Pomodoro Timer, a focus/study technique I use frequently.

-I wanted to practice Typescript, learn Next.js, Tailwind, Zustand and learn how to deploy a repo with Netlify.
-This is what I'm using to achieve those goals.
+I wanted to practice Typescript, learn Next.js, Tailwind, Zustand and deploy a repo with Netlify.

 ## Boilerplate from Next JS